|Other CA Resources|

 1917-18 WWI Draft Registrations

-Santa Cruz County was founded on February 18, 1850 as one of the original 27 counties .
+Santa Cruz County was established on February 18, 1850 as one of the original 27 counties .
 This county was named for the name of Branciforte after the Spanish pueblo founded there in 1797.
 Less than two months later, the name was changed to Santa Cruz.
 Established in 1791 and completed in 1794, the Santa Cruz Mission was destroyed by earthquake in 1857, but a smaller-scale replica was erected in 1931.
 Santa Cruz signifies “holy cross.”

 Other Communities in Santa Cruz County include Bonny Doon, Brookdale, Davenport, Mount Hermon, Swanton.
 CDPs ( census-designated place) include Amesti, Aptos, Aptos Hills-Larkin Valley, Ben Lomond, Boulder Creek, Corralitos, Day Valley, Felton, Freedom, Interlaken, Live Oak, Opal Cliffs, Rio del Mar, Soquel, Twin Lakes.